 The program is led by Dr. Kolb, who’s heavily involved in advanced research programs to find new cancer drugs that are more effective, with fewer side effects.
-A founding member of the Pediatric Preclinical Testing Program (PPTP) and the newly appointed chair of the Myeloid Disease Committee of the Children’s Oncology Group (COG), Dr. Kolb also led the effort to obtain Foundation for the Accreditation of Cellular Therapy (FACT) accreditation for Nemours/Alfred I. duPont Hospital for Children.
+A founding member of the Pediatric Preclinical Testing Program (PPTP) and the newly appointed chair of the Myeloid Disease Committee of the Children’s Oncology Group (COG), Dr. Kolb also led the effort to obtain Foundation for the Accreditation of Cellular Therapy (FACT) accreditation for Nemours Children’s Hospital, Delaware.

 In addition, Dr. Kolb is the director of the Nemours Center for Cancer and Blood Disorders and Associate Director of the National Cancer Institute Community Oncology Research Program (NCORP).
 He’s on a number of COG and Sarcoma Alliance for Research through Collaboration (SARC) committees, and a member of the Pediatric Working Group of the American Association of Cancer Research.

-Dr. Miller serves as Nemours/Alfred I. duPont Hospital for Children’s “Cancer Control Champion” for the Children’s Oncology Group (COG).
+Dr. Miller serves as Nemours Children’s Hospital, Delaware’s “Cancer Control Champion” for the Children’s Oncology Group (COG).
 She’s also the director of the Sickle Cell Program at the hospital and has been awarded the Delaware End-of-Life Coalition Physician Excellence Award.

 Dr. Sandler serves as director of National Cancer Institute Community Oncology Research Program (NCORP) and associate director of NCCBD.
 Dr. Sandler is on several Children’s Oncology Group (COG) committees, including the Voting Body Steering committee, and is a member of the COG voting body.